FoConrad/FoConrad.github.io/aboutme.md

 - Hiking (which was better while in CO, but there is still some hiking in NY)
 - Biking (another hobby I've had trouble with in NYC, albeit it's just fear that's held me back)
 - Downhill skiing.
 I have skied at
-    - Minnesota (where I learned): Wealsh village, buck Hill, Lutson
+    - Minnesota (where I learned): Welch Village, Buck Hill, Lutsen
     - Idaho: Sun Valley
     - Vermont: Stowe
     - Italy: Courmayeur, La Thuile